d3lu/burp-extension/README.md

 # burp-extension
-An extender of burp suite.
+A custom extension of Burp Suite.